 - Application vetting and certification requirements.
 This sets security, performance, and other requirements that applications must meet and determines how proof of compliance with requirements must be demonstrated.

 The security aspects of the mobile device solution design should be documented in the system security plan.
-The organization should also consider how incidents involving the mobile device solutions should be handled and document those plans as well.
+The organization should also consider how incidents involving mobile device solutions should be handled and document those plans as well.

 Phase 3: Implementation.